red-machine-games/goblin-base-server/README.md

 Note: databases are configured with default values.
 Check out a bootstrap project with Goblin Base Server configured by default: https://github.com/red-machine-games/goblin-base-server-bootstrap

-Now run the code - you should see GoblinBaseServer logo in console and "Goblin Base Server run" phrase.
+Now run the code - you should see GoblinBaseServer logo in the console and "Goblin Base Server run" phrase.

 ## An example of Cloud Function
 ```javascript